lesi97/Apod-Windows-Background/README.md

 Hold CTRL R to open the Run window and search for <strong>SystemPropertiesAdvanced</strong><br>
 Select Environment Variables > New<br>
-Name your variable <strong>Apod</strong> and input your API key in the value
+Name your variable <strong>Apod</strong> and input your API key in the value Create a scheduled task to run this script on logon